 As older adults reach retirement age, they realize they need to start considering senior living options.
 However, when the moment to make the change arrives, choosing from the numerous living options may become difficult.

-Keep in mind that the options for senior living range from independent living communities to shared residences in cohousing communities.
+Keep in mind that the options for caring for elderly parents range from independent living communities to shared residences in cohousing communities.
 Most of these leading companies like Seasons Retirement provide quality care and support to older persons.

 Having established that there are several senior living homes, you might need to streamline your list to a few options so that settling on one would be easier.